paul-abhirup/Obsidian/Obsidian/Web Development/Reactjs/1 React Deep Dive.md

 function CardWrapper({innerComponent}){
   //create a div which has a border
-  // and then render the inner component inside it
+  // inside the div render the props

   return <div style={{border:"2px solid black", padding: 20}}>
   {innerComponent}